 During the financial year, Vesa Aho M.Sc (Econ. & Bus.
 Adm.) was the company's CEO and Titta Elomaa M.Sc (Econ. & Bus.
 Adm.) was the Deputy CEO.
-The Executive Committee consisted of the CEO, the Deputy CEO, Tuukka Fabritius, Timo Lehikoinen (until 7 August 2016), Niina Pullinen and Martti Purhonen (as of 8 August 2016).
+The Executive Committee consisted of the CEO, the Deputy CEO, Tuukka Fabritius, Niina Pullinen and Martti Purhonen.
+No changes took place in the composition of the Executive Committee in the financial period.